 - 1. All cell phones put on silent mode while in building. - Personal use before the start of class, during lunch, and after 1:50 ONLY.
-Must be professional and educational electronic use with safety in mind.
+Use must be professional and educational electronic with safety in mind.
 For example, students may be allowed to use their devices to complete research, submit work to a teacher, or contact their Work-Based Learning employer.
-However, a student is expected to request and obtain prior authorization from their teacher authorization. - 3.
+However, a student is expected to request and obtain prior authorization from their teacher for use. - 3.
 No cell phone use during crisis drills or emergencies without teacher authorization. - 4.
 No cell phone/electronic media device use in classrooms or trade areas unless instructed to by teacher. - 5.
 No videos/photos will be taken without direct supervision by teacher and subject(s) prior approval. - 6.
 Students are responsible for locking their electronic devices and keeping them in a safe place.
 The school is not responsible for lost or stolen items. - 7.
 Posting or texting mean-spirited, threatening, or inappropriate messages during the school day or after school hours may result in consequences for disruption of the educational process.
 Such speech is not protected if it results in injury or harm to other students or disrupts the educational process. - 8.
-Students taping teachers and students taping other students without notice and opportunity to object is considered misconduct. - 9.
-Disciplinary action can be taken if a student's cell phone use results in a violation of the Discipline Policy.
+Students videoing or photographing teachers and/or students without notice and authorization to object is considered misconduct. - 9.
+Disciplinary action can be taken if a student's cell phone use results in a violation of the Discipline Policy or causes a disruption to the educational process.